ExtremeAddons/hdri_maker_docs/docs/_build/html/_sources/world_panel.rst.txt

 - This button removes the Light node group from the node tree.
 Once removed, the "Diffuse" node takes the role of the diffuse and light, so the color of the diffuse will be that of the Diffuse, and the Diffuse will be visible.
   (You return to the initial state) See here: :ref:`standard_hdri_maker_background`

+.. _change_light_path:

+Change Light Path
+*****************

+- This selector allows you to choose which type of blend to use between Diffuse and Light, there are 2 options

+  - **Is camera ray**
+     - Allows you to view the Diffuse only in the camera and point of view, but it will have no effect on the light.

+  - **Is Reflection Ray**
+     - Excludes the Light in reflections, this in some cases is useful for the shadow catcher, when you add a reflection on the shadowcatcher, it will reflect only the objects in the scene, but not the Light, so you will not see any image of the background reflected on the shadowcatcher.
+TODO: link allo shadowcatcher